 Things were going to be okay.
 I was going to be fine.
 We were going to be fine.

 I could learn to take back the things I had depended on my wife for.
 I could toughen up with one crappy cup of coffee (rather than 2+) and no nap, and I could be awake and enthusiastic for my kids.
-I could grow above and beyond the hurt I was experiencing at the devastating loss of my partner, and I would be better for it.
+I could grow above and beyond the hurt, I was experiencing at the devastating loss of my partner, and I would be better for it.

 What I got on the beach, was the concept for this chapter of my life, The Whole Parent.
-I had become dependant (possibly resentful) on my wife’s strengths and let a few of my habits run amok.
+I had become dependent (possibly resentful) on my wife’s strengths and let a few of my habits run amok.
 (Napping at the beach is a luxury best afforded without kids, or with an understanding and cooperative partner who will swap supervision duties with you.)
 I was going to get my first aid skills tested and make sure I had the necessary gear.
 I was going to learn to refocus my attention on someone other than myself.

-In summary I was going to become a holistic parent again.
+In summary, I was going to become a holistic parent again.
 Where I had forgotten or transferred certain necessary parenting skills and kid-guidance duties to another person, I was going to reclaim them for myself and for the love of my kids.

-In the divorce, when you lose everything, what you still have is your kids.
-And while you are deep in recovery of your own feelings, paying attention and parenting from a place of wholeness is critical.
+In divorce, when you lose everything, what you still have is your kids.
+And while you are deep into the recovery of your own feelings, paying attention and parenting from a place of wholeness is critical.
 I decided I would document my sad feelings, I would client/counsel/complain about my divorce and my ex-wife AWAY from my kids.
 And I would stand up, at that very sunny moment on the beach, and join them in digging the biggest baddest hole we could manage.
 I was going to engage with them in new and more invigorated ways.
 I was going to listen deeper.
 I was going to put my own pain aside and give them hope to deal with their own pains.

 I would repeat, like a mantra, anytime I was asked about the divorce, “I would always love their mother.
 She was a great person.
 And though we were no longer together we BOTH loved them very much. ”